 Touring to ‘Educate America’

-The Alzheimer’s Foundation conducts a national “Educating America” tour promoting early detection of the disease as well as giving out information about available programs, research, and support; some also include the virtual reality tool.
-The tours kicked off on March 9, 2018 in Tempe, Arizona, and future tour dates are planned in 16 cities throughout the U.S.
+The Alzheimer’s Foundation conducts a national “Educating America” tour promoting early detection of the disease as well as giving out information about available programs, research, and support.
+The 2025 tour will kick off in February with a stop in Jackson, Mississippi.
+Events have been planned in eight other cities across the U.S.

 At the tour sites, participants also have the opportunity to participate in a free memory screening designed to help evaluate memory and other thinking skills.
 The screening makes use of four different tools currently used in testing cognition and various intellectual functions.